SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 We are happy to announce support for the TUA 2007 release.

-You can set up TUA Spartacus 2.0.0-next.1 by following the instructions from [Building the TUA Spartacus Storefront from 2.x Libraries](https://github.com/SAP/spartacus-docs/blob/doc/GH-804/_pages/telco/building-the-tua-storefront-from-libraries-2.0.md).
+You can set up TUA Spartacus 2.0.0-next.1 by following the instructions from [Building the TUA Spartacus Storefront using 2.x Libraries]({{ site.baseurl }}{% link _pages/telco/building-the-tua-storefront-from-libraries.md %}).

 The following features are included as part of this pre-release: